jakobhviid/BigDataCourseExercises/lectures/02/exercises.md

 <details>
   <summary><strong>Hint</strong>: hostname and port</summary>

-  There is a service made for each name node.
-The port is 8020.
+  The port that the HDFS client uses is 8020.

+  There is a service called simple-hdfs-namenode-default with no ip.
+The service is a ["headless service"](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).
+This means that the service does not provide load balancing and proxying, but it does provide DNS resolution for pods that match the selector: `pod-name.service-name` will return the IP of the pod.
 </details>

 <details>
   <summary><strong>Hint</strong>: Full example</summary>

+  The service called "simple-hdfs-namenode-default" is a ["headless service"](https://kubernetes.io/docs/concepts/services-networking/service/#headless-services).
-  Use `kubectl get service` to get a list of all services.
-If you have two name nodes then the services should be called "simple-hdfs-namenode-default-0" and "simple-hdfs-namenode-default-1".

-  You can choose either one of them but it may not be the active one.
+  Use `kubectl get pods` to get a list of all pods.
+If you have two name nodes then the pods should be called "simple-hdfs-namenode-default-0" and "simple-hdfs-namenode-default-1".
+To get the IP of the pod running name node 0, tha would be the following domain `simple-hdfs-namenode-default-0.simple-hdfs-namenode-default`.
+You can choose either one of the pods but it may not be the active one.
 If it is not the active one then try a different name node.
 The port for HDFS NameNode metadata service is 8020, which is what HDFS clients use.

   Before we run a command inside the interactive container we need to set the HDFS username: `export HADOOP_USER_NAME=stackable`.

-  The full command would for example be `hdfs dfs -fs hdfs://simple-hdfs-namenode-default-0:8020 -ls /` for name node 0.
+  The full command would for example be `hdfs dfs -fs hdfs://simple-hdfs-namenode-default-0.simple-hdfs-namenode-default:8020 -ls /` for name node 0.
 </details>

 You should see that there are no files in the directory.
 We will fix this now.